home page

 • less voice fatigue on teachers.

-These systems are used with great success in classrooms where hearing loss has been identified as a major learning barrier.
-The system is not a substitute for personal hearing devices, but is used in conjunction with them.
+It is vital that these systems are used in your classrooms.
+The system does not work by making your voice louder, but rather ensures it comes to the student from every angle.
+Please note that they do not substitute personal hearing devices, but are to be used in conjunction with them.
 The cost of each system Is $2,750, money well spent if the system is always used.

 BASIC OPERATION: